noprotocol/generator-np-laravel/README.md

 The *NoProtocol Laravel Generator* creates a project scaffolding for a Laravel project based on NoProtocol's best practices.
 This includes such features as:

-* Complete Gulp build file (based on our own ) [gulp-noprotocol](https://github.com/NoProtocol/gulp-noprotocol) library.
+* Complete Gulp build file (based on our own) [gulp-noprotocol](https://github.com/NoProtocol/gulp-noprotocol) library
 * Automatic robots.txt based on environment setting
 * Pre-defined SASS & JS structure